Bitcoin bridge

 The operator claim

 2. If there is no challenge to the Claim Transaction, the operator can process the bridge payout directly.
-In the testnet, the challenge period is set to 1 week.

 The withdrawal flow is depicted by the following diagram: